timops/chef-repo-1/cookbooks/csinstaller/README.md

 Attributes
 ==========

-See the `attributes/server.rb` for the additional information.
+See the `attributes/default.rb` for additional information.

 Zones